Charlie Hales: Mayoral tenure

 In 2011, Hales announced that he would be a candidate for mayor in 2012.
 On November 6, 2012, he defeated challenger Jefferson Smith, receiving 61% of the vote.
 He assumed office on January 1, 2013.

 During the first two years of his tenure as mayor, Hales confronted the city's largest-ever budget shortfall — $21 million — and emerged with a balanced budget, as well as conservative budgeting practices that allowed in enough revenue for supplemental budgets.
 Hales also reformed police practices, prioritizing community policing through walking beats and his choice in police chief, the community-minded Larry O'Dea.
 Along with Commissioner Steve Novick, Hales in 2014 proposed $46 million in new fees to pay for street maintenance and safety improvements, such as filling pot holes and building sidewalks.

-On March 6, 2015 Hales announced he would seek reelection for the 2016 mayoral election.
+On March 6, 2015, Hales announced he would seek reelection for the 2016 mayoral election.
 In September, State Treasurer and former county commissioner Ted Wheeler announced his intention to run a well-funded campaign against Hales.
 A month later Hales abandoned his reelection bid, stating, "So when confronted with a choice between giving my full effort to the job of being mayor and spending that energy on a long and consuming re-election campaign, it's an easy choice.
 Therefore, I have decided not to file for re-election."
 Wheeler won election in May 2016 with token opposition.

 On November 3, 2015, Hales and the city government passed a resolution opposing the local expansion of fossil fuel infrastructure.
 Hales faced controversy over his decisions regarding Portland's homeless issue.
 Hales initially declared a housing emergency in 2015 before experimenting with a "Safe Sleep Policy" which promoted non-enforcement of anti-camping laws on sidewalks and rights of way, which was promptly met with lawsuits from local businesses and neighborhood groups.
 He was protested by residents adjacent to the Springwater Corridor Trail.

-Criticism

 Hales was criticized as failing in oversight of the Portland Police and effort to gain accountability.
-In an editorial summarizing his single term, The Oregonian called Hales "imperious and clueless" and wrote Hales squandered opportunities to support public oversight, picked an unwinnable fight with a Federal judge, failed to streamline the city's "byzantine" police-accountability system, and failed to discipline police chief Larry O'Dea, who while drinking and playing with a gun shot an acquaintance.
+In an editorial summarizing his single term, The Oregonian called Hales "imperious and clueless" and wrote Hales squandered opportunities to support public oversight, picked an unwinnable fight with a Federal judge, failed to streamline the city's "byzantine" police-accountability system, and failed to discipline police chief Larry O'Dea, who while drinking and playing with a gun, shot an acquaintance.
 Hales received public criticism during his 2012 campaign for voting eight times in Oregon while a Washington resident.
 From 2004 to 2009, he claimed tax residency at his wife's Stevenson, Washington home.
 Oregon taxes income in Hales' bracket at 10.8 percent, while Washington has no income tax.

 Personal life

 Hales married his second wife Nancy in 2004.
-An avid backpacker and sailor, he spent a month sailing around the San Juan Islands after his term as a city commissioner, and then went to work for HDR, Inc. After his mayoral term, he spent 18 months sailing and then returned to HDR.
+An avid backpacker and sailor, he spent a month sailing around the San Juan Islands after his term as a city commissioner, and then went to work for HDR, Inc.